International Programs Office

 International Students cannot withdraw from a class that results in going below full-time without prior authorization from the International Programs Office.
 Please do not drop a course or to receive a W in the course to avoid an impending F in the class.
 Instead, ask the student to see the International Programs Office for assistance.
 Students who drop below 12 credits (UG) or 9 credits (Grad) do not have the option to “make up” the credits in the summer.
 Receiving a W at the end of the semester is the same violation as if the student dropped the course during the add/drop period

 International and Exchange students on F-1 and J-1 visa status are able to drop below the fulltime course load in certain instances.
-Please check the International Programs Website for more information on Reduce Course Load.
+Please check the International Programs Website for more information on requesting a reduced course load.

 Maintaining Academic Progress